husudosu/mpv-remote-node/README.md

 ## Supported systems

-Tested on Linux, Windows 10
+Tested on Linux, Windows 7, Windows 10

+Note:
+Newer Node.JS versions not supported on Windows 7, but you can install an older one like 13.14.0 LTS (I've tested with that version)

 ## Limitations